publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch22/m__us_usc_t25_s2019.md

     (d) __Requirement of programs funded__

-    The early childhood development programs that are funded by grants provided under subsection (a) of this section—
+    The early childhood development programs that are funded by grants provided under subsection (a)—

         (1)